 Derivative of a Function wrt Another Function

-Higher order Differentiation is one of the important parts of Calculus, which applies to measuring the change in the function at a certain point.
+Differentiation of a function with respect to another function is one of the important parts of Calculus, which helps to analyze the properties of the function with respect to another function.
 Mathematically, it forms a powerful tool by which slopes of functions are determined, the maximum and minimum of functions found, and problems on motion, growth, and decay, to name a few.
 These concepts of differentiation have been broadly applied in branches of mathematics, physics, engineering, economics, and biology.

 In this article, we will cover the concept of higher-order derivative of a Function.
 This concept falls under the broader category of Calculus, a crucial Chapter in class 12 Mathematics.
 It is not only essential for board exams but also for competitive exams like the Joint Entrance Examination (JEE Main), and other entrance exams such as SRMJEE, BITSAT, WBJEE, BCECE, and more.
 Over the last five years of the JEE Main exam (from 2013 to 2023), a total of nine questions have been asked on this concept, including one in 2020, two in 2021, two in 2022, and four in 2023.